Linux Administration (15 Blogs) Become a Certified Professional

 The Linux Shell, also known as a command-line shell or simply a shell, is a program that provides a command-line interface for interacting with the Linux operating system.
 It acts as an intermediary between the user and the operating system, allowing users to execute commands, run programs, and perform various tasks through the terminal.

-The shell interprets user input (commands) and converts them into system calls that the Linux kernel can understand.
+The shell interprets user input (linux commands) and converts them into system calls that the Linux kernel can understand.
 It also provides features like command history, tab completion, scripting capabilities, and environment variable management.

 There are several types of shells available in Linux, including: